• Skip to primary navigation

 Jump to Recipe

 This succulent fresh cherry cake is incredibly delicious!
 The cherry filling only takes 5 ingredients, and the moist vanilla cake is topped with a sweetened buttercream frosting that is so creamy and irresistible.
-That you can replicate this recipe with success, I share a detailed step-by-step photo guide and a video in this post.
+You will find a detailed step-by-step photo guide and a video in this post so you can easily replicate this recipe with success.
 By the way, have you tried my lemon blueberry cake?

 Jump to: